 Visit Britain's Hottest Garden and discover the incredible flower fireworks!

-Whilst you won’t be able to fit everything into a single visit, we’ve highlighted some of the great Attractions, Activities and Places To Visit for you to choose from.
 You can even build your very own itinerary of things to do by clicking the “ADD TO MY POCKET” button next to any listing, then review it using the Heart Icon link at the top right-hand corner of your screen.

 Attractions and places to visit are in plentiful supply on the Island, with something to suit everyone.